TS-Reasoner: Aligning Time Series Foundation Models with LLM Reasoning: Experiments

 \subsection{Choices of TSFM and LLM in \ours}

-\textbf{Different choices of TSFMs.} To investigate the performance of \ours with different TSFMs, we replaced TimesFM (200M) with MOMENT-1-base (200M), a TSFM of the same size, and re-evaluated its performance on the TimeSeriesExam benchmark.
+\textbf{Different choices of TSFMs.} To investigate the performance of \ours with different TSFMs, we replaced TimesFM (200M) with MOMENT-1-base (200M) and Chronos-base (200M), TSFMs of the same size, and re-evaluated its performance on the TimeSeriesExam benchmark.
+Results presented in Table~\ref{tab:diff_tsfm} reveal a substantial performance degradation when using MOMENT and Chronos, with overall accuracy falling from $54.83\%$ to $45.74\%$ and $53.21\%$, respectively.
+These results align with established forecasting benchmarks~\citep{shi2024time, mulayim2024time} where TimesFM demonstrates higher fidelity.

-The results presented in Table~\ref{tab:diff_tsfm} reveal a substantial performance degradation when using MOMENT, with overall accuracy falling from $54.26\%$ to $45.74\%$.
-The result is expected because TimesFM outperforms Moment on various time series forecasting benchmarks~\citep{shi2024time, mulayim2024time}.
-This suggests that TimesFM provides better time series representations, enabling \ours to better understand and reason for the time series.
+This suggests that TimesFM provides better time series representations, enabling \ours to understand and reason about time series better.

-\textbf{Different choices of LLMs.} To investigate the scalability and robustness of our approach with different LLM backbones, we evaluate \ours against across three distinct sizes of the Qwen-2.5-Instruct backbone: 0.5B, 3B, and 7B.
-The results, shown in Figure~\ref{fig: model_size_mtbench}, confirm that \ours is both highly effective and robustly scalable.
+\textbf{Different choices of LLMs.} To investigate the scalability and robustness of our approach with different LLM backbones, we evaluate \ours across three distinct sizes of the Qwen2.5-Instruct backbone: 0.5B, 3B, and 7B.
+The results, shown in Figure~\ref{fig: model_size_mtbench}, confirm that \ours is both highly effective and performs robustly.
 We observe a clear positive scaling law for both \ours and a baseline.
-More importantly, \ours maintains a consistent and significant lead across all models, with Overall Accuracy improvements of +3.15\% (29.49\% vs. 26.34\%), +9.70\% (47.71\% vs. 38.01\%), and +7.61\% (54.26\% vs. 46.65\%) for the 0.5B, 3B, and 7B models, respectively.
+More importantly, \ours maintains a consistent and significant lead across all models, with Overall Accuracy improvements of +3.15\% (29.49\% vs. 26.34\%), +9.70\% (47.71\% vs. 38.01\%), and +8.17\% (54.83\% vs. 46.66\%) for the 0.5B, 3B, and 7B models, respectively.
 This demonstrates that our approach performs robustly across different LLM backbones for complex time series reasoning.
+In addition, the performance gain from incorporating the TSFM is markedly smaller at 0.5B than at 3B and 7B, indicating that the TSFM's contribution grows with model scale.
+We speculate that this is because smaller models have insufficient capacity and limited base reasoning ability, which constrains how well they can align with and exploit the TSFM features.
+In contrast, larger models possess a higher-dimensional, semantically richer representation space and stronger context-integration and multi-step reasoning abilities, allowing them to more fully align, interpret, and exploit the injected temporal features, thereby converting the fine-grained temporal information into substantial downstream gains.